Add To Favorites

-Imagine a place that has hills or mountains, as well as lower areas between them.
-Perhaps your imaginary location has a stream or a prairie nestled among mountains.
+Students imagine a place that has hills or mountains, as well as lower areas between them.
+Perhaps the imaginary location has a stream or a prairie nestled among mountains.

-Use Crayola® Fine Tip Markers to draw a contour map that shows the hills or mountains you imagined.
-Include at least 10 changes in elevation in your map.
+Students use Crayola® Fine Tip Markers to draw a contour map that shows the hills or mountains you imagined.
+Include at least 10 changes in elevation on the map.

-On corrugated cardboard, draw each of the layers of the area that you mapped.
-The higher the mountain (or lower the canyon or lake), the more layers you'll draw.
+On corrugated cardboard, students draw each of the layers of the area that you mapped.
+The higher the mountain (or lower the canyon or lake), the more layers will be drawn.

-Use Crayola Gel Markers to color your terrain.
+Students use Crayola Gel Markers to color the terrain.
 Add details such as streams, forests, and rocky gray cliffs.

-Write a description of your Contour Map using all the new words you learned.
+Students write a description of their Contour Map using all the new words they learned.
 Display the map and explanation together.